Skip to content

 We believe that in order for young people to grow as leaders, they must be given authentic opportunities to act as leaders.

-That is why GLC includes youth as a core part of our Advisory Board, and gives teen leaders the opportunity to participate in decision-making and plan camp activities.
-Our Teen Leadership Institute meets once a week and works together with Camp Sojourner staff to plan activities and projects for the rest of our camp community, while developing leadership skills such as public speaking, facilitation, and goal setting.
+Our Teen Leadership Institute meets once a month and works together with Camp Sojourner staff to plan activities and projects for the rest of our camp community, while developing leadership skills such as public speaking, facilitation, and goal setting.
+TLI members also give key input on organizational programs and decisions.

 Service

 We believe that being a leader means both taking charge of your own life and working to make the world a better place.
 Each year our campers choose an area of focus and complete service projects related to those areas.
-This year, we are working with Bartram’s Garden and the Urban Nutrition Initiative to to help clear brush, build garden plots, and learn about the environmental impact of growing our own food.
-In past years, we have worked in partnership with Women Organized Against Rape (WOAR) and the Clean Air Council of Philadelphia.
+Issues they have chosen include Food Justice, Immigration Justice, Gun Violence, Sexual Harassment, and Racial Profiling.
+Based on the focus topic campers want to work on, we partner with local groups to develop an action project that will help make a positive impact.
+For the past 11 years we have worked with Bartram’s Garden and Sankofa Farm to help build their community garden and farm to provide affordable chemical-free produce for Southwest Philly residents.
+We have also worked in partnership with Women Organized Against Rape (WOAR), Ceasefire PA, Black Lives Matter Philly, and other groups.